 Forget 'Twilight' -- the 1987 film 'Near Dark' is leaps and bounds a better vampire film with a romantic twist.
 Directed by Kathryn Bigelow, the Western-flavored film followed a young man in a small Midwestern town who gets mixed up with a group of vampire drifters when one of them, a beautiful woman, bites him on the neck.
 'Near Dark' wasn't a huge hit in its time, but has subsequently found a cult following over the years, and Bigelow has certainly proved herself since then, nabbing an Oscar for 'Zero Dark Thirty.'

-21 years later and with rumors of a sequel on the horizon, we look back at the cast of the film and see where they are now.
+Twenty-six years later, we revisit the cast of the film and see where they are now.

 As AMC’s incarnation weaves in and out of storylines from the books and adds its own original characters and developments, we’ve compiled an in-depth guide for fans of the comic as well as AMC’s ‘The Walking Dead’ to enjoy!
-Check it all the comparisons we found, and let us know your thoughts on ‘The Walking Dead’ season 4 premiere “30 Days Without An Accident” in the comments below!
+Check it all the comparisons we found, and let us know your thoughts on ‘The Walking Dead’ season 4 episode 2 “Infected” in the comments below!

 In 1996, Robert Rodriguez teamed up with Quentin Tarantino for the vampire horror flick 'From Dusk till Dawn.'
 Directed by Rodriguez from a script by Tarantino, the film follows two criminal brothers (George Clooney and Tarantino himself) as they hijack an RV containing a former preacher and his two teenagers and seek refuge in a seedy bar south of the border.
 But there's a catch: this bar is overrun by ancient vampires.
 17 years later, we revisit the cast of the film and see what they're up to now.